-- Read "You and I," by Mary Ann Hoberman, creating a mind movie to identify the literal meaning.
-Read the poem a second time, identifying the author's message. - Read "Living," by Denise Levertov.
+- Read aloud "As I Grew Older," by Langston Hughes, once, creating a mind movie and identifying the literal meaning.
+Read the poem a second time, identifying the author's message. - Read aloud "Daddy Fell Into the Pond," by Alfred Noyes, once.
 Scholars turn and talk about the literal meaning.
-Read it a second time and have scholars turn and talk to discuss the author's message. - Listen in.
-Understand how well scholars can identify the poem's literal and broader meanings.
+Read it a second time, and have scholars turn and talk about the author's message. - Listen in to understand how well scholars can identify the poem's literal and broader meanings.
 Briefly share out two scholar responses.